Rurusetto/rurusetto/README.md

 When it comes to contributing to the project, the two main things you can do to help out are reporting the issues and submitting pull requests.
 We have prepared a [list of contributing guidelines](CONTRIBUTING.md) that should hopefully ease you into our collaboration process.

-Note that the contributing guidelines is not all.
+Note that the contributing guidelines is not exhaustive.
 Nothing is set in stone.
 If you have an issue with the way code is structure, with any libraries we are using, or with any processes involved with contributing, please bring up and ask us!
-We welcome all feedback, so we can make the contributing to this project as painless as possible.
+We welcome all feedback, so we can make contributions to this project as painless as possible.

 We use [code of conduct](code_of_conduct.md) from `Contributor Covenant`.

 ## License

 The code in this repository is licensed under MIT license.
-Please see [the license file](LICENSE) for more information. tl;dr you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
+Please see [the license file](LICENSE) for more information.

+TL;DR** you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

-The image in this website and the content that upload by user and community is cover on DMCA.
-If you are the work and owner and want to request to remove your work please email the team at [contact@rulesets.info](mailto:contact@rulesets.info) or contact HelloYeew (project leader) at [me@helloyeew.dev](mailto:me@helloyeew.dev).
+The image in this website and the content that upload by user and community are cover by DMCA.
+If you are the work owner and want to request to remove your work, please email the team at [contact@rulesets.info](mailto:contact@rulesets.info) or contact HelloYeew (project leader) at [me@helloyeew.dev](mailto:me@helloyeew.dev).

 Each rulesets has its own license.